mofanv/darknetz/README.md

 2) **For real boards**: If you are using boards, keep follow **step6** ~ **step7** in the above link to flash the devices.
 This step is device specific.

-   **For simulation**: If you have chosen QEMU-v7/v8, to run the bellow command to start QEMU console.
+   **For simulation**: If you have chosen QEMU-v7/v8, to run the below command to start QEMU console.
 ```
 make run
 (qemu)c